MaxvandenBoom/MEF_import/README.md

 --------
 Several mex files are required to read MEF data.
 After launch EEGLAB, run 'make_mex_mef.m' to build the mex files for different operating systems.
+The binary files for MacOS-64-bit are provided with the release, compiled by using Xcode with Clang.

 Data samples
 ------------